 The Women´s Association Of Artisans Of Chira Group

-The members of this group have a business producing various arts and crafts which they sell to tourists as well as locals at various fairs and sales events.
-The women work from 10 am to 4pm from Monday to Saturday.
+The members of this group have a business producing various arts and crafts that they sell to tourists as well as locals at various fairs and sales events.
+The women work from 10 am to 4 pm from Monday to Saturday.
 The work is separated into shifts, allocating some members to production and other members to sales, adjusting to supply and demand as the members see fit.